Pemrey History, Family Crest & Coats of Arms

 "Pomeroy is an ancient Devonshire surname, and the name of a parish (Berry Pomeroy) in that county.
 From the Conquest to the reign of Edward VI. the powerful and ennobled family of De Pomeroy owned the manor of Berry Pomeroy and much other property in that county."

-Important Dates for the Pemrey family
+Early History of the Pemrey family

 This web page shows only a small excerpt of our Pemrey research.
 Another 252 words (18 lines of text) covering the years 1100, 1114, 1102, 1347, 1416, 1446, 1442, 1496, 1473, 1503, 1566, 1547, 1529 and 1593 are included under the topic Early Pemrey History in all our PDF Extended History products and printed products wherever possible.

 Pemrey Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Pomeroy, Pomrey, Pomroy, Pomry and others.